 As for the flying horse logo, it doesn't look quite the same on the new products as it did in the 1920s and 1930s but it remains readily recognizable.
 "It's not quite a retro design," Gudehus said, "but it may contain some elements of a retro design."
 Both men are optimistic that their new flying horse Callbook product will take off, so to speak.
 "We certainly see a bright future for it," said Gudehus.

-In January 1922, a new category of licence for receiving only was created in Canada.
+In January 1922, a new category of licence for "receiving only: was created in Canada.
 Henceforth, those interested only in broadcast reception could simply purchase a licence for $1.
-It was no longer necessary to prove one's competence in Morse Code or to be a British subject or to swear an oath of secrecy in order to receive radio programs.
+It was no longer necessary to prove one's competence in Morse Code or to be a British subject or to swear an oath of secrecy in order to receive commercial radio programs.
 By the end of June 1922, there were 2,588 Canadians with radios licenced for reception only.
 By the March 31, 1923, this number grew to 9,954.

 In 1932, the cost of a licence was $2 per annum, rising to $2.50 in 1938, and finally $3 in 1952 when radio receiver licensing was terminated in Canada.
-At some point in time, car radios also required the owner to procure a receiving licence if that was the only radio in their posession.
-The face of the1947 licence sample (provided below the article) contains the following wording:" ______________ is hereby licenced, subject to the conditions set forth on the back hereof , to establish a private receiving station and/or operate one or more radio receiving sets installed in the said station and intended solely for and capable of receiving broadcasting.Verbal evidence indicates that a licence was required for each receiver but this is unconfirmed at this time.
+At some point in time, car radios also required the owner to procure a receiving licence if that was the only radio in their possession.
+The face of the 1947 licence sample (provided below the article) contains the following wording:" ______________ is hereby licenced, subject to the conditions set forth on the back hereof , to establish a private receiving station and/or operate one or more radio receiving sets installed in the said station and intended solely for and capable of receiving broadcasting.Verbal evidence indicates that a licence was required for each receiver but this is unconfirmed at this time.
 It certainly was not the case in 1946-47.

 At some point, perhaps in the 1930’s, crystal sets became exempt as well as receivers used by the blind and morale receivers used by the Armed Forces.
 Television came to Canada in September 1952 but the regulations said nothing about licensing of television sets - they were exempt.
-In 1953, a television license fee, much higher that that for radio, was proposed but not implemented since this was also an election year.
+In 1953, a television license fee, much higher than that for radio, was proposed but not implemented since this was also an election year.

 In 1952 the Radio Act was amended to exempt broadcast-only receivers from licensing effective April 1, 1953.
 In addition, the Department of Transport (DOT) at the time was given authority to exempt other receiver types from licensing as it saw fit.
 DOT decided to exempt all "home-type" receivers capable of receiving any radio communications other than "public correspondence" - a term defined as "radio transmissions not intended to be received by just anyone but rather by a member of the public who has paid for the message" - in other words, ship-to-shore radiotelephones calls or car-phone transmissions.
 Thus, after 1952, licenses were required in Canada only for general coverage shortwave receivers with single-sideband capability, and VHF/UHF scanners which could tune to the maritime or land mobile radiotelephone bands.
 These license requirements were ignored as burdensome and useless by the public and government alike.